MarkPearl/Blog_BookReviews/_posts/2015-01-02-Seven-Databases-In-Seven-Weeks.md

 In general I found this book challenging **BUT** it was the same type of challenging I had when learning VIM - addictively challenging.

 Five months later I have finally completed the book.
 I have a basic understanding of Relational, Document, Graph & Key Value Data Stores - enough to know where to focus my energy given a certain problem.
 I am a lot more competent in Linux and getting things installed.
-I have learn't quite a bit and feel like I do when finishing a running race.
+I have learn't quite a bit and feel like I do when finishing a running race - tired but satisfied.
 I would definitely recommend this to anyone wanting a deeper understanding of modern databases, but I would warn you it will probably take you longer than 7 weeks and that's ok.

 [Buy from Amazon](http://www.amazon.com/Seven-Databases-Weeks-Modern-Movement/dp/1934356921)
 ISBN-13: 978-1934356920